 Hold the phone!
 More vacation ideas

 Then, I discover that there are hotels around Chichén Itzá and they are ACTUALLY AFFORDABLE (my surprise is because while researching going to Machu Picchu, I learned there is one hotel at the site and it is very, very expensive).
 Two of the hotels have their own private entrance to Chichen Itza, too, making the cheaper of the two a front-runner, even with mixed reviews from travelers.

 BUT WAIT!
 Have you heard of the Ek Balam Mayan Ruins?
 They aren’t too far from Chichén Itzá, only about an hour drive.
 The site is a lot less busy because it’s not so famous yet, plus you can still climb the ruins.
 This sounds amazing…

 This is why I have travel decision fatigue

 It’s the paradox of choice, isn’t it?
 Decision fatigue is real, especially with so many wonderful choices of family friendly destinations.

 Now, do I try to squeeze in a trip to Chichén Itzá and Ek Balam, before heading to either Tulum or Riviera Maya?
 What other Mayan ruins can we visit?
 I also need input from my husband.
 I need to know his preferences and the amount he’s willing to spend.
 It’s his vacation, too!

-Do you struggle from vacation planning decision paralysis?
+Do you struggle from vacation planning decision paralysis or travel anxiety?
 How do you overcome it?